Chief engineer gets prison term for oil record book, conspiracy and obstruction offenses

 Chief engineer gets prison term for oil record book, conspiracy and obstruction offensesWritten by Nick Blenkey

-In a case that tells on all too familiar tale of oily bilge dumping, oil record book falsification, and a failed attempted at cover up, Denys Korotkiy, chief engineer of the vessel Donald was sentenced on Sept.
+In a case that tells an all too familiar tale of oily bilge dumping, oil record book falsification, and a failed attempted at cover up, Denys Korotkiy, chief engineer of the vessel Donald was sentenced on Sept.
 15 to serve twelve months and a day in prison for conspiracy to obstruct justice, obstruction of justice and failure to maintain an accurate oil record book.

 Korotkiy was convicted on those charges June 9, following a five-day jury trial.